consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 When the checkpoint is committed, `SCA` in `/root/f0100` is responsible for aggregating the checkpoint from `/root/f0100/f0200` with those of other children of `/root/f0100`, and for generating a new checkpoint for `/root/f0100` that is then propagated to its parent chain, `/root`.
 The committment of checkpoints also triggers the execution and propagation of cross-net messages.
 As checkpoints flow up the chain, the `SCA` of each chain picks up these checkpoints and inspects them to propagate potential state changes triggered by messages included in the cross-net messages that have the `SCA`'s subnet as a destination subnet (see [Cross-net messages](#Cross-net-messages "Cross-net messages")).

-Every checkpoints for a subnet points to the previous checkpoint being committed to ensure their integrity.
+Every checkpoint for a subnet points to the previous checkpoint being committed to ensure their integrity.

 > Checkpoint template state accessor in SCA
 ```go